Barristers Training Courses

 - Applicants must be classed by NTU as International students for fee-assessment purposes.

 Nottingham Law School is delighted to offer a number of generous scholarships and loyalty schemes to students starting our Barristers Training Courses including;

 - Dean's Professional Courses Scholarships for Academic Excellence and Outstanding Achievement

 - Progression and alumni discounts

-- Postgraduate loans, our LLM Barristers Training Course satisfies the academic requirements for the UK Postgraduate Masters Loan
+Our LLM Barristers Training Course also satisfies the academic requirements for the UK Postgraduate Masters Loan.